What is a BID Tax?

 The maximum amount for any one lot or tax bill is capped at $100,000 annually.

-BID Taxes are now payable online: The DC Office of Tax and Revenue (OTR) has implemented an eCheck payment option for property owners to pay BID taxes online.
+BID Taxes are now payable online: The DC Office of Tax and Revenue (OTR) has implemented an eCheck payment option for property owners to pay Real Property Tax and BID taxes online.
 The online payment system is convenient and easy to use 24 hours a day, 7 days a week at no charge to the property owner.
 Payments are made only when authorized, and BID tax payers will receive a receipt and a reference number as proof of payment.
-See more information and instructions here.